 Philanthropy Advocacy participated in the European Investment Bank´s Board Seminar with Civil Society

-The EIB presented overview of its progress since the last meeting and outlined its priorities for 2020.
+The EIB presented an overview of its progress since the last meeting and outlined its priorities for 2020.
 The EIB´s achievement, for which it earned a lot of praise during the seminar, was its new climate strategy and energy lending policy.
-New strategy will end financing for fossil fuel energy projects from the end of 2021 and it counts with 1 trillion of climate action and environmental sustainable investment in the decade to 2030 in order to deliver the European Green Deal ambition of the new European Commission.
-A session on development and tackling poverty via employment was introduced by the representative of International Labour Organisation.
+The new strategy will end all financing for fossil fuel energy projects from the end of 2021 and will see €1 trillion spent on climate action and environmental sustainable investment throughout the 2020's in order to deliver upon the ambitions of the European Green Deal.
+A session on development and tackling poverty via employment was also introduced by the representative from the International Labour Organisation.

-During the seminar the CSOs were also reminded about other forms of possible engagement with EIB, such as the public consultations on its key policies.
-For 2020, the EIB has planned to open a public consultation on its transparency policy and anti-fraud policies.
+During the seminar the CSOs were also reminded about other avenues of engagement with EIB, such as the public consultations on its key policies.
+For 2020, the EIB has planned to open a public consultation on its transparency and anti-fraud policies.